photo – Coatepec, Mexico – children writing at home

 Colin: In the course of writing my thesis I came to understand my craft as partly involving learning how to analyse the concepts of rights, and what it means to educate and be educated, in terms of looking for what we can say about those concepts without ending up in glaring linguistic or logical contradictions; and to proceed from that basis to identify substantive actions, processes, distributions, and the like that seem consistent with the conceptual analyses.
 These wider aspects involved selections from values and theories that could be argued for on the basis of ethical, political, or psychological considerations.
 I also saw my craft as being concerned with identifying distinctions between different historical categories of rights and identifying some key aspects of their etymology and traditions.
 For me, being an educational philosopher was never about conceptual analysis alone, or even predominantly.
 This was largely thanks to Ivan, who saw engaging with ethics, psychology, and the history of social and political ideas as integral to developing any substantive position on educational matters.
 Mine was an apprenticeship to argumentation and to following lines of argument where they lead.
 But most of the substantive values, and practices construed as consistent with those values, drank deeply from the well of Liberal Rationalism, which Jim Walker (1984) subsequently identified as the ideological heart of analytical philosophy of education.

 It was an interest in argumentation that led me to Ivan.
 As a first year undergraduate in Education, I listened, captivated, as he laid out lines of argument for and against state funding for private schools based on religious belief.
-N ever the sharpest knife in the drawer, I nonetheless saw very clearly that this lecture was not about content; it was about competing lines of reasoning.
-I knew I was interested in that and that I wanted more of it.
+Never the sharpest knife in the drawer, I nonetheless saw very clearly that this lecture was not about content; it was about competing lines of reasoning.
+I knew I was interested in that and wanted more of it.
 That lecture was my first step on the way to writing a thesis and co-writing a book in education and rights.